NelsonPython/STEM_Lab/README.md

 # AI Lab

-This AI Lab has three IoT Devices, one autonomous vehicle, and one data mart.
+This AI Lab has three IoT Devices, one autonomous vehicle, a "public radio", and a data mart.
 It was designed to teach youth about robotics and artificial intelligence, but adults like it too.

 <h2>AstroPiQuake</h2>